Christina Aguilera: 2009–2011: Bionic, Burlesque, and The Voice

 In addition to starring in the film, Aguilera recorded eight tracks for the film's accompanying soundtrack, while Cher performed the remaining two.
 The soundtrack reached number 18 on the Billboard 200 and was certified gold by the RIAA.
 Her song "Bound to You" received nominations for the Golden Globe Award for Best Original Song at the 68th Golden Globe Awards while the album itself was nominated for the Best Compilation Soundtrack for Visual Media at the 54th Annual Grammy Awards.
-Aguilera performed "Express" on the finale of the seventh series of The X Factor UK which received criticism for its raunchy content.
+Aguilera performed "Express" on the finale of the seventh series of The X Factor UK, which received criticism for its raunchy content.

-In April 2011, Aguilera became a coach on reality competition show The Voice, which aired on NBC.
+In April 2011, Aguilera became a coach on reality competition show The Voice on NBC.
 Aguilera later returned to its second, third, fifth, eighth, and tenth season.
 For the show's first season, Aguilera's duet of her song "Beautiful" with her finalist, Beverly McClellan, debuted at number 74 on the US Billboard Hot 100 with first-week sales of 42,000 downloads on iTunes.
-A year later, for the second season, Aguilera's duet of "The Prayer" with her contestant, Chris Mann, also reached 85 on the chart.
+A year later, for the second season, Aguilera's duet of "The Prayer" with her contestant Chris Mann also reached 85 on the chart.

-In 2011, she featured on the song "Moves like Jagger" by Maroon 5.
-They first performed the song during their time on The Voice and also performed it at the 2011 American Music Awards.
+In 2011, Aguilera featured on the song "Moves like Jagger" by Maroon 5.
 The song received positive reviews and topped the Hot 100 for four non-consecutive weeks, making Aguilera the fourth female artist to top the chart over three decades (1990s, 2000s, and 2010s).
-The song was also nominated for Best Pop Duo/Group Performance at the 54th Annual Grammy Awards.
+It was also nominated for Best Pop Duo/Group Performance at the 54th Annual Grammy Awards.
 In July 2021, the song was certified diamond by the Recording Industry Association of America (RIAA).

-2012–2015: Lotus and other projects
+2012–2017: Lotus and collaborative releases

 During the third season of The Voice in September 2012, Aguilera debuted "Your Body" as the lead single from her then-upcoming seventh studio album.
 The song received critical acclaim and reached number one on the US Dance Club Song chart and 34 on the Billboard Hot 100.
 The album, titled Lotus, followed in November 2012, in which Aguilera described the record as a "rebirth" of herself after the personal struggles she overcame.
 Reviewers found the album generic and conventional, as opposed to Aguilera's previous experimental ventures.
 Lotus peaked at number 7 on the Billboard 200 and has sold 303,000 copies in the US as of 2019.
 "Just a Fool" with Blake Shelton was released as the album's second single and received positive reviews.
-The two performed the song live on The Voice and on The Ellen DeGeneres Show.